meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 Once the configuration is complete run the model with the tag `fact` and commit your changes.

 > [!NOTE]
-> If you've created the fact table with no or a different partition column, you'll have to drop it first manually before you can run the DBT model with the `fact` tag.
+> If you've created the fact table with no or a different partition column, you'll have to drop it first manually before you can run the *dbt* model with the `fact` tag.

 ### Success Criteria